 Patient research advocates: Cancer survivors, co-survivors and those at high risk for cancer who have attended PIVOT research advocate training and are willing to collaborate with researchers.

-PIVOT members: Larger network of patient partners, researchers, clinicians, advocacy groups and community organizations interested in learning about or becoming involved in cancer research.
+PIVOT members: Larger network of patient partners (individuals a high risk for cancer, survivors, and co-survivors of cancer) interested in learning about or becoming involved in cancer research.

-Researchers: Located at the KU Cancer Center, Children's Mercy or Stowers Institute for Medical Research.
+PIVOT-Engaged Researchers: KU Cancer Center researchers located at the University of Kansas Medical Center, the University of Kansas, Children's Mercy or Stowers Institute for Medical Research.

 PIVOT welcomes anyone living in Kansas and/or western Missouri to become a member.
 Members outside of the Kansas City area can actively participate in meetings and discussions through video conferencing technology.
 PIVOT is about representing multiple patient perspectives, so it is important we hear from individuals living in a variety of settings.

 Commitment levels range from receiving ongoing communication to attending regular leadership meetings.
 Your commitment can also vary over time depending on changes in your schedule and/or interests.
 Once you sign up for PIVOT, you will speak to the program manager to get a better idea of what might be a good fit for your experience, interests and availability.
 PIVOT is evolving and opportunities are always changing; signing up is a great start.